 The next map puts the ports on top of parts of New York City, showing that they would cover Manhattan below Central Park, as well as the neighboring East River and a small section of Brooklyn.

 Of course, some caveats are in order.
 1) The ports are two separate entities that just happen to be next to one another, so perhaps a fairer look would consider about one-half of the outlined area.
 Even in that case, each port is quite large, covering almost one-eighth of San Francisco or Manhattan below Central Park.
 2) There is a lot of water within the boundary that I drew, which perhaps shouldn’t be included in port area.
 On the other hand, these are shipping ports, so a significant amount of open waterways are necessary to bring ships in and out.
 It would probably not be hard to find official statistics on port acreage and then create some equivalent size boxes (I’ll put that off until another day).
 3) This post is a follow-up to my review of “The Box,” and the two ports handle more than just shipping containers.
 They also import and export bulk goods, odd-sized items, vehicles (via “roll-on, roll-off” ships), oil, and other non-containerized items.

 All maps are from the USGS’s National Map project and are in the public domain.
-Top photo taken by the author during a tour of the Port of Long Beach.
+Top and bottom photos taken by the author during a tour of the Port of Long Beach.